 2. Dekopon Mandarins: Hallabong (한라봉)

-Hallabong is another type of citrus grown widely in Jeju Island.
+Hallabong is another type of citrus grown widely on Jeju Island.
 Hallabong is the seedless variety of satsuma oranges.
-Hallabong originates in Japan and goes by the name of Dekopon in Japanese.
+Hallabong is a Japan-originated fruit in Japan with name Dekopon in Japanese.

 An attractive defining characteristic of a Hallabong is the small bump on the head of the fruit.
 The fruit also has a thick, bumpy skin that is easy to peel off, just like a mandarin.
 This plant is often grown in agricultural greenhouses in Jeju island.